Esylus/Coding-Standards/2_DocStandards.md

 ## 3. Documentation.js

+* For complete instructions on installation and usage, please visit (https://documentation.js.org/).
 * Documentation.js, using the syntax of JSDoc, lets you specify absolutely everything about your code: use @name to say what something is called, @kind for whether it's a function or a class, @param for its parameters, and so on.
 But writing all of that explicitly is tedious, so where it can, `documentation` automatically populates @name, @kind, and @memberof tags based on its reading of the code.
 * Syntax for comments in code begin with /** and end with a */.
 This is required syntax for documentation.js to identify the comments and gather them for the documentation output.